“What is EHS software?”

 - audits and inspections

 Beyond its time- and error-saving capabilities, EHS systems empower better decision-making.
-You can use it to keep track of what you’re spending and where along with what groups and processes are falling short: Are there specific compliance and safety practices that employees are struggling with?
+You can use it to keep track of what you’re spending and where along with what groups and processes are falling short: Are there specific risk, compliance, and safety practices that employees are struggling with?
 Are certain departments or teams lagging behind?

 20 Things You Can Do Easily With Health & Safety Software